prernaadvani/whatsprernacooking/_posts/2021-01-28-baked-spaghetti.md

   thumbnail: /images/baked spaghetti/pasta 3.png
 ---

-Adding one more step to your normal spaghetti routine for a casserole-like dish!
+Add one more step to your normal spaghetti routine for a casserole-like dish!

 ### Ingredients: